škoda 2024

 On 15 October 2024, Montreux-Berner Oberland-Bahn (MOB) and Stadler signed a contract for delivery of six new high-performance metre-gauge locomotives.
 Four electric locomotives will be used for passenger services operated by the GoldenPass Express (GPX) premium train on the MOB metre-gauge line.
 The two other similar locomotives with hydrid propulsion are intended for infrastructure inspection purposes, rescue of stranded trains, snow clearance and hauling of infrastructure maintenance trains.

-Both locomotive versions are new developments that have been customised precisely to the requirements of MOB and other operators.
+Both locomotive versions, to be built in Bussnang, are new developments that have been customised precisely to the requirements of MOB and other operators.
 They are scheduled to start regular service in 2028.
+Of the four existing Class Ge 4/4 III electric locomotives currently hauling GPX trains, one is expected to remain with the MOB for use on shunting and service duty, the future of the other three is not yet clear.

 Related news